-At the IMMUNOTHERAPY Special Meeting, you will be asked to consider and vote upon an Agreement and Plan of Merger, dated as of February 2, 1998 (as amended, the "Merger Agreement") among ANTIVIRALS INC. ("ANTIVIRALS"), IMMUNOTHERAPY and ANTIVIRALS Acquisition Corporation, a California corporation and wholly-owned subsidiary of ANTIVIRALS ("Merger Sub"), pursuant to which (i) ANTIVIRALS will issue (A) 0.174 shares of its common stock of ANTIVIRALS ("ANTIVIRALS Common Stock") and 0.17257 warrants to purchase one (1) share of ANTIVIRALS Common Stock at a price of \$13.50 per share ("ANTIVIRALS Warrants") for each share of common stock of IMMUNOTHERAPY outstanding; and (B) 0.35 shares of ANTIVIRALS Common Stock and 0.35 ANTIVIRALS Warrants for each share of Class A Preferred Stock of IMMUNOTHERAPY outstanding; (ii) all options of IMMUNOTHERAPY shall be converted into options to acquire that number of shares of ANTIVIRALS Common Stock determined by multiplying the number of shares of IMMUNOTHERAPY Shall be converted; and (iii) IMMUNOTHERAPY will merge with and into Merger Sub (the "Merger"), with Merger Sub as the surviving corporation.
+At the IMMUNOTHERAPY Special Meeting, you will be asked to consider and vote upon an Agreement and Plan of Merger, dated as of February 2, 1998 (as amended, the "Merger Agreement") among ANTIVIRALS INC. ("ANTIVIRALS"), IMMUNOTHERAPY and ANTIVIRALS Acquisition Corporation, a California corporation and wholly-owned subsidiary of ANTIVIRALS ("Merger Sub"), pursuant to which (i) ANTIVIRALS will issue (A) 0.174 shares of its common stock of ANTIVIRALS ("ANTIVIRALS Common Stock") and 0.17257 warrants to purchase one (1) share of ANTIVIRALS Common Stock at a price of \$13.50 per share ("ANTIVIRALS Warrants") for each share of common stock of IMMUNOTHERAPY outstanding; and (B) 0.35 shares of ANTIVIRALS Common Stock and 0.35 ANTIVIRALS Warrants for each share of Class A Preferred Stock of IMMUNOTHERAPY outstanding; (ii) all options of IMMUNOTHERAPY shall be converted into options to acquire that number of shares of ANTIVIRALS Common Stock determined by multiplying the number of shares of IMMUNOTHERAPY Common Stock underlying such options by the Option Conversion Number (as defined in the Merger Agreement); and (iii) IMMUNOTHERAPY will merge with and into Merger Sub (the "Merger"), with Merger Sub as the surviving corporation.
 ANTIVIRALS Common Stock and certain ANTIVIRALS warrants are traded on the Nasdaq National Market (symbols "AVII" and "AVIIW," respectively).
 The closing prices per share of ANTIVIRALS Common Stock and ANTIVIRALS' Nasdaq-traded warrant on August 6, 1998, were \$4.19 and \$1.63, respectively.